 "Phishing", as this type of fraud is known, is an e-mail scam targeting many businesses worldwide.
-Senders are generally trying to obtain personal and/or bank information.
+The senders are generally trying to obtain personal and/or bank information.
 They may also be trying to extract money for processing job applications or costs related to "work permits" or "visa working papers".

 In other cases, candidates have been asked for payment to secure interviews or guarantee a job.

 These e-mails can look authentic, with a company logo or convincing personal details taken from social networking pages.
-However, they have no connection with ABB, nor do we use these methods as part of the recruitment process.
+However, these e-mails have no connection with ABB, nor do we use these methods as part of the recruitment process.

 Any genuine offer from ABB will always be preceded by a formal application and face-to-face interviews.

 We do not ask for bank details until the contract has been signed by both parties.
 Additionally, in the United States, we only ask for bank details after an offer has been officially accepted and the employee has started working.

 We never ask for money from job applicants.

 - The e-mail or alleged contract makes poor use of language and/or contains spelling errors.

 - It comes from an e-mail address with a different domain name than expected (e.g., an alleged job offer from Ireland comes from a Russian or Middle Eastern e-mail address).